AlexanderSchneier/PyHazards/docs/source/installation.rst

 Installation
 ============

-PyGIP requires Python 3.8+ and can be installed using pip.
+PyHazard requires Python 3.8+ and can be installed using pip.
 We recommend using a conda environment for installation.

-Installing PyGIP
+Installing PyHazard
 ----------------

-To get started with PyGIP, set up your environment by installing the required dependencies:
+To get started with PyHazard, set up your environment by installing the required dependencies:

 .. code-block:: bash